TBA

 Moira Sullivan is a lecturer and experimental filmmaker based in San Francisco and Stockholm.
 Since 2013 she has taught Cinema Studies in the Cinema Department at City College of San Francisco and "Women in Film" in the Women and Gender Studies Department.
-She has a PhD in Cinema Studies from Stockholm University and did graduate studies in film production and cinema studies at San Francisco State University Cinema Department.
-She studied with feminist film theorist, Claire Johnston, author of “Women’s Cinema as Counter Cinema" and member of the "London Women’s Film Group" with Laura Mulvey (“the Gaze”) whose work revolutionized cinema studies.
-In her courses she applies critical studies of women and film to new and classic work such as Ovarian Psycos, Julie Dash's Daughters of the Dust and Jennifer Kent's The Babadook.
-Moira has taught feminist courses in filmmaking in Sweden and organized a screening forum in Stockholm with invited guests such as Barbara Hammer.
+She has a PhD and MA in Cinema Studies from Stockholm University and did graduate studies in film production and cinema studies at San Francisco State University Cinema Department.
+In her courses she applies critical studies of women and film to new and classic work such as Julie Dash's Daughters of the Dust and Jennifer Kent's The Babadook and analyses the film stylistic system - how a film is shot, cut, framed and how it sounds for filmmaking students.
+Moira has taught women and film courses in filmmaking in Sweden and organized a screening forum in Stockholm with invited guests such as Barbara Hammer.
 In her film courses, she concentrates on the life cycle of film from inception to reception through discussions and screenings of Asian film, films by Queer Women of Color, ethnographic film, and independent and international film.

 Moira has taught Cinema Studies at national universities in Sweden, and Tufts and Emerson College in Boston.
 She has also been invited to guest lecture at universities and art schools such as California Academy of Arts in San Francisco, Academy of Media Arts in Cologne, University of Arts, Crafts and Design in Stockholm, University of Basel ‘s Department of Media Arts in Switzerland, and the Busan International Short Film Festival in South Korea.